I travelled from Cizre to Duhok, crossing the Turkey Kurdistan border at Ibrahim Khalil.

 I didn’t want to go all the way up to Diyarbakir, adding yet more kilometres to an already long trip, so once in Cizre, it was a question of doing the legwork myself.

-The guy at the hotel kindly called a driver and told me that a dolmus would leave at 9am from the hotel, which sounded just too easy.
+The guys at the hotel kindly called a driver and told me that a dolmus would leave at 9 am from the hotel, which sounded just too easy.

-In reality, it was a spot outside the Cizre Nur bus ticket agency, 20 meters away and having waited 45 mins, the kind girl there told me after some messaging: "unfortunately not to today" and after some more moments and with the help of Google Translate, she pointed to a spot across the road, where luckily there was a minivan going, after 1 hour.
+In reality, it was a spot outside the Cizre Nur bus ticket agency, 20 meters away and having waited 45 mins, the kind girl at the agency told me after some messaging: “unfortunately not to today” and after some more moments and with the help of Google Translate, she pointed to a spot across the road, where luckily there was another minivan going, after 1 hour.

 They wanted me to pay right away.
-My bag was put in the back, then we drove around town picking up people and suddenly by 10 am, the van was full and we were heading out of town.
+I put my bag in the back, then we drove around town picking up people and suddenly by 10 am, the van was full and we were heading out of town.

 The travels recently have caused me a lot of anxiety and made me question myself if I still have it in me to deal with the uncertainty of the road less travelled.